-Artists of all mediums (visual, musical, theatrical, literary) are invited to apply to stay from two to four weeks in furnished park housing (a modern 3 bedroom, possibly shared house).
-Artists provide their own materials and expenses and produce, at least, one product (along with its copyright) to be donated to the park for any and all future uses.
+Artists of all mediums (visual, musical, theatrical, literary) are invited to apply to stay from two to three weeks in furnished park housing (a modern 3 bedroom, possibly shared house).
+Artists provide their own materials and expenses and produce, at least, one finished (framed if applicable) product (along with its copyright) to be donated to the park for any and all future uses.
 Artists will also actively engage the public in some manner (occasional demonstrations, talks, school programs, or exhibits) during and possibly after their visit.

 How to Apply:

 Contact the park: e-mail us or telephone at (308)-665-4110 for information about the application process.The deadline for 2019 is October 15, 2018 and artists will be chosen by November 15, 2018.
 Artists will be enrolled as park volunteers, which provides worker's compensation insurance.
 The artist should be self-sufficient and ready to work closely with park staff and the local community.

 Artists with American Indian heritage are also welcome to apply for a related cultural demonstrator program.
 These artists set up shop in the visitor center on long summer weekends (Friday – Sunday), share their stories, demonstrate, and sell their wares to the public.
 Shared park housing and some reimbursement for expenses may be available.